kuldeepJadhav/steroids/_posts/cloud_services/2014-04-16-edge-builds.markdown

 platforms: iOS
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/2-tooling/contents/86-native-runtime-edge-versions).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/tooling/wrapper/versioning/edge-versions/).